Chapter 7: Anti-Patterns

 - Creates resentment

-- "Because Agile says so" isn't a reason
+- "Because agile says so" is not a reason

 Why It Happens